sholtrop/ldpfuse/README.md

 ## Functions with no glibc wrapper

 Certain file system I/O functions do not have a glibc wrapper (e.g. `openat2`).
 These function calls can therefore not be intercepted.

+## LDP_FUSE file systems without a backing regular file system

+LDP_FUSE maintains one `OFDT` per process.
+There is no ipc or r/w mechanism that avoids two processes accessing a file at the same time yet.
+This means you will still need a regular file system backing it, so that it can take care of this.
+This issue might be alleviated in the future, with a single `OFDT` in shared memory.

 # Credits